Ichikawa Chiba, Japan Travel Guide

 Respectful interaction and awareness of cultural norms improve your experience.

-Support local craftspeople and traditional arts.
-Ichikawa’s museums and heritage sites work to preserve the history of the place and culture.
+Support local craftspeople and heritage arts.
+Ichikawa’s museums and historical sites work to preserve community history and culture.

 Observe local customs, from greetings to public conduct.